Accessibility Tools

 • A long surgical cut is made through the skin and muscle of your lower calf.

-• The underlying muscles are carefully separated to expose the damaged posterior tibialis tendon.
+• The underlying muscles are carefully separated to expose the damaged posterior tibial tendon.

 • Your surgeon then makes an incision through the sheath that surrounds the tendon and repairs or removes sections of the damaged tendon.